Sharing life can bring you laughter, love and a new paid opportunity in your own home.

 “I needed a flexible role, that could work round my other job and family”

-The first step on your journey is to get in touch with your local regulated Shared Lives scheme.
-If you can’t find their details, please use the form below.
+The first step is to get in touch with your nearest Shared Lives scheme.

 What do I need to do it?